 I decided to turn my love for words into a blogging routine.
 In 2008 my blog lived for 4 years in greek but without any success.
 In 2013 was the year that finally settled in WordPress.com in english.
 There it was, my own personal blogging corner: www.ideadeco.co … It took me 2 more years before I started to blog regularly and end up blog daily in 2019, in my free time.
 You see, writing 3000-5000 words every day for clients doesn’t make it easier for you to find the energy to craft your own copy of 1000 – 1500 words per day.

 I have to confess that my dyslexia demands double the effort and energy for every single page I create.
 But I keep doing this for more than 20 years.
 Not even cancer and a minor disability (in my legs) that came to stay with me (when I was 30) and made my daily movement quite difficult, had ever stopped me from working.
 I had never missed a working day in my life.
 Until 2013.

 Life teaches you that you have to play the game with the cards that you have on your hands.
 We control nothing, only how we react to what happens.
 You can only make the best you can with what you have.

 My health was weak for some years and that was the beginning of a big change in my life.
-Suddenly, my doctor forbidden traveling so I moved back to Greece and start working remotely when that wasn’t so trendy.
-I was lucky enough to have clients that were open to try this new approach.
+Suddenly, my doctor has forbidden traveling so I moved back to Greece and start working remotely when that wasn’t so trendy.
+I was lucky enough to have clients that were open to trying this new approach.

 WordPress was one of the CMS I was using for my clients’ websites, next to Joomla and Drupal.
 But that year working was like walking barefoot on ice.
 Disappointed from the outurn I started to use my personal blog as an escape from the four walls of my bedroom.